Getting Started With Your eCommerce Website Design Project

 We ensure that your eCommerce platform is visible on all types of devices from laptops to smartphones and every device in between.
-Online shopping now takes place from many locations and we make sure that your customers can too..
+Online shopping now takes place at many locations and we make sure that your customers can too..

 eCommerce SEO and Marketing – The Hard Facts

-- A client comes to use and we create an amazing eCommerce website.
+- A client comes to use and we create an amazing eCommerce website design.

 - They then ask us to “get them sales” or market it or whatever language they are comfortable with.

 - They then think that in a few days, weeks or months the sales will start with no input from them.

 We get ten times better results with our marketing efforts (and not just for online sales sites) when the customer understands the process and deliverables.

 The SEO and marketing of eCommerce are detailed and technical and also a lot of just plain grunt work but the fuel comes from you, your products and production process.

 eCommerce- The Bottom Line